What is a dosimeter badge?

 What is a dosimeter or radiation detection badge?
-A radiation dosimeter badge is also known as an x-ray badge are used by hospitals, labs, govt facilities, dentist, and vets.
-The passive dosimeter badge imeasures your radiation exposure from scatter radiation.
-It identifies different radiation types, such as high-energy gamma, beta, or X-ray radiation.
+A radiation dosimeter badge, also known as an x-ray badge, are used by hospitals, labs, govt facilities, dentist, and vets.
+The passive dosimeter badge measures your radiation exposure from scatter ionizing radiation.
+The dosimeter badge identifies different radiation types, such as high-energy gamma, beta, or X-ray radiation.
 However, it cannot pick up on low-energy radiation from isotopes such as carbon-14, sulfur-35, or tritium1.

 Radiation dosimeter badges do not protect you from radiation.
 Passive dosimeters calculate your total occupational radiation exposure so that your exposure stays within safe limits.
 The Environmental Protection Agency (EPA) outlines radiation thresholds above which radiation can become dangerous.
 These guidelines recommend radiation not exceeding 100 millisieverts (10 rem)2.
 Badges can help to ensure that your exposure does not exceed this amount.